cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ```
 where
   * `height` is the height of the the consensus instance.
-  * `proof` is the commit proof used by `Consensus.ValidityPredicate` to be verified.
+  * `proof` is the commit proof used by `Consensus.ValidityPredicate` to verify the header.
-  * `state` is the new verification function, if it needs to be updated.
+  * `state` is the new (or partially new) consensus state.
   * `root` is the new `CommitmentRoot` which will replace the existing one.

 #### ValidityPredicate

-`ValidityPredicate` is a light client ValidityPredicate proving `Header` depending on the `Commit`.
+A `ValidityPredicate` is a light client function to verify `Header`s depending on the current `ConsensusState`.
 Using the ValidityPredicate SHOULD be far more computationally efficient than replaying `Consensus` logic
 for the given parent `Header` and the list of network messages, ideally in constant time
 independent from the size of message stored in the `Header`.

-Defined as
+The `ValidityPredicate` type is defined as

 ```typescript
 type ValidityPredicate = (ConsensusState, Header) => Error | ConsensusState